 Yes—chocolate is dairy-free.
 Well, true chocolate that is.
 Thanks to childhood memories of snacking on mass-marketed milk chocolate products which contained a slew of additional ingredients and fillers to increase shelf life and satiate America’s sugary palates, many of us assumed that we’d have to give up chocolate along with dairy.
 Thankfully, this could not be farther from the truth.
-Consider this your comprehensive guide to chocolate—just in time for Valentine’s Day.
+Consider this your comprehensive guide to dairy-free chocolate—just in time for Valentine’s Day.

 Chocolate: The Basics